wp-plugins/social-articles/readme.txt

 4. **Plugin settings**.

 == Changelog ==

+= 1.7 =
+* Improvement in responsive design.
+* Bugfixing: Now the pending and draft articles are displayed right.
+* Added support for BuddyPress 2.1.1

 = 1.6 =
 * Changed the nav menu to improve themes compatibility.
 * Added responsive design.